-- Open the menu on the left-hand side and tap Settings at the bottom of the list.
+- Tap on More on the bottom bar and then tap Settings on the list.

 If the above method won't let you purge it all in one go - there is another easy way to do that.

 - Open a browser and head to the Manage your Amazon Content and Devices section.
 You can find it at http://www.amazon.com/mycd

-- On the banner click on Alexa Privacy (or Privacy Settings, then Alexa Privacy).
+- On the banner click on Privacy Settings, then Alexa Privacy.

 - Click on Review Voice History.
 On this next page you'll see a drop-down menu.
 Select "All history".

 - Now you're looking at all your Alexa voice data and there's a big blue link you can click.
 You'll get a pop-up warning.
 You'll have to confirm that you want to delete everything.